behave/behave/docs/behave.rst

    Capture logging.
 All logging during a step will be captured and displayed in the event of a failure.
 This is the default behaviour.
    This switch is used to override a configuration file setting.
+**logging_level** -- text
+   Specify a level to capture logging at.
+The default is INFO - capturing everything.
 **logging_format** -- text
    Specify custom format to print statements.
 Uses the same format as used by standard logging handlers.
 The default is '%(levelname)s:%(name)s:%(message)s'.
-**logging_level** -- text
-   Specify a level to capture logging at.
-The default is NOTSET - capturing everything.
 **logging_datefmt** -- text
    Specify custom date/time format to print statements.
 Uses the same format as used by standard logging handlers.